 If you receive employment income and pay tax through the Pay As You Earn (PAYE) system you may sometimes pay too much tax, for example, if you stop work part way through the tax year.

-This is because the personal allowance (£12,500 in the 2019/20 year, which ended on 5 April 2020) is usually divided throughout the year so you receive a proportion in each pay packet.
+This is because the personal allowance (£12,500 in the 2019/20 and 2020/21 tax years) is usually divided throughout the year so you receive a proportion in each pay packet.
 If you stop work part way through a tax year, you will not have received your entire tax-free allowance and will have paid too much tax.

 Luke is on a zero hours contract and is paid weekly.
-Luke's last payslip (dated 13 March) indicated he had earned £14,560 and paid £556.20 in tax.
-On 16 March, his employer told Luke there is no work for the foreseeable future.
+Luke’s last payslip in the 2019/20 tax year (dated 13 March 2020) indicated he had earned £14,560 and paid £556.20 in tax.
+On 16 March, his employer told Luke there was no work for the foreseeable future.

 Less PA (£12,500)